apache/eagle/eagle-docs/README.md

 Eagle documentation repository for content available on http://eagle.incubator.apache.org/docs/

 Documentation is written in [Markdown](https://guides.github.com/features/mastering-markdown/) format and statically generated into HTML using [MkDocs](http://www.mkdocs.org/).
-All documentation is located in the [docs](docs) directory, and [mkdocs.yml](mkdocs.yml) file describes the navigation structure of the published documentation.
+All documentation is located in the [eagle-docs](.) directory, and [mkdocs.yml](../mkdocs.yml) file describes the navigation structure of the published documentation.

 ## Requirements
 * Python 2.x: https://www.python.org/